Skip to Content

 |

 The answer to this question is YES.
-The United States Bankruptcy Courts are in full compliance with The Americans With Disabilities Act.
-When a hearing impaired person files a bankruptcy case, the Court will provide a sign language interpreter for all required court appearances.
+The United States Bankruptcy Courts are in full compliance with the Americans with Disabilities Act.
+When a hearing-impaired person files a bankruptcy case, the Court will provide a sign language interpreter for all required court appearances.

-A debtor attorney can work easily with a hearing impaired client by utilizing tools such as a Client Information Worksheet and document checklist.
-If a hearing impaired client can complete the worksheet and checklist and then come in for an office consultation with someone who speaks sign language, the process can proceed smoothly.
-Most hearing impaired clients are aware of other important tools such as telephone interpreting services.
+A debtor attorney can work easily with a hearing-impaired client by utilizing tools such as a Client Information Worksheet and document checklist.
+If a hearing-impaired client can complete the worksheet and checklist and then come in for an office consultation with someone who speaks sign language, the process can proceed smoothly.
+Most hearing-impaired clients are aware of other important tools such as telephone interpreting services.

 A disability is never an obstacle for a person to get a fresh financial start in the United States Bankruptcy Courts.